 5.Click Add Advanced Filters.

-6.In the Select a property drop-down menu, select Custom Attributes > Cost Center.
+6.From Select a Property, choose Custom Attributes > Cost Center.

 7.Enter the name of your cost center in the text field.

 |This example is shown below under Example VM Comparative Economics Report: Rightsizing.|